 What is ArcGIS Experience Builder?

 ArcGIS Experience Builder provides you with a new way of creating web experiences.
 Its mobile-adaptive design helps you build compelling web applications.
 Create web apps and pages, design your own templates by performing an easy drag-and-drop operation, and integrate 2D and 3D—no coding required.
-Like ArcGIS Web AppBuilder, ArcGIS Experience Builder requires the Creator user type or higher to create apps and is available in two editions: Online and Developer.
-An ArcGIS Enterprise edition is on the road map.
+Like ArcGIS Web AppBuilder, ArcGIS Experience Builder requires the Creator user type or higher to create apps.
+Experience Builder is available in 3 editions: Online, Enterprise, and Developer.

 Why is this product called ArcGIS Experience Builder?